codeigniter4/CodeIgniter4/user_guide_src/source/libraries/validation.rst

-                                    column and value to ignore, useful when updating records to ignore itself. timezone                No          Fails if field does match a timezone per ``timezone_identifiers_list`` valid_base64            No          Fails if field contains anything other than valid Base64 characters. valid_email             No          Fails if field does not contain a valid email address. valid_emails            No          Fails if any value provided in a comma separated list is not a valid email. valid_ip                No          Fails if the supplied IP is not valid.
+                                    column and value to ignore, useful when updating records to ignore itself. timezone                No          Fails if field does match a timezone per ``timezone_identifiers_list`` valid_base64            No          Fails if field contains anything other than valid Base64 characters. valid_json              No          Fails if field does not contain a valid JSON string. valid_email             No          Fails if field does not contain a valid email address. valid_emails            No          Fails if any value provided in a comma separated list is not a valid email. valid_ip                No          Fails if the supplied IP is not valid.
 Accepts an optional parameter of ‘ipv4’ or               valid_ip[ipv6]